JamesGrigg/Portfolio/index.md

 # Portfolio

 This portfolio contains a sprint by sprint reflection of how our group project went.
 It includes my personal Professional and Technical proficiencies, and my thoughts on how I did, and how our team went as a whole.
 It documents my learning experience with new frameworks and languages.
+After each section below, there will be screenshots based off of what was talking about.

 ## Sprint 1